SantiagoAcevedo/yt-dlpbot/README.md

 # yt-dlpbot

-Video downloader bot is a versatile tool that can download videos from multiple websites.
+A video downloader bot is a versatile tool that can download videos from multiple websites.
 It is based on both yt-dlp and youtube-dl-exec, ensuring the highest possible compatibility with a wide range of video hosting platforms.

 ➡️ [🤖 Bot Test](https://t.me/YoutubeDlBr_bot)